 This is no secret.

 I am a fan of planners.
 I have designed a whole range and use most of them to organise my life.
 Daily and weekly planners are the norm.
 But I’ve found creating printable planners for various projects and interests really works for me.
-Today, I thought I’d share some lesser known planners, in the hope you’ll find them useful too.
+Today, I thought I’d share some of these planners, in the hope you’ll find them useful too.

 Set yourself up for daily success by using a daily planner.
 Fill it in the night before.
 Then you’ll wake up ready to carpe the diem out of the day.

 There’s nothing like the new year to bring on anticipation of new things.
 Use a year planner to mark all your important dates – holidays, birthdays, anniversaries and appointments.